Xofredlum/FreDock/README.md

 <p align="center">

-⭐ If you find FreDock useful, consider giving this project a star.
+⭐ If you enjoy FreDock, consider giving the project a Star!

 </p>